Skip to main content

 Parent Wedding Speech Examples for the Bride or Groom

-A parent wedding speech should welcome the room, honor your child and include their new spouse.
-These samples help you balance family emotion, safe humor and a clear toast.
+A parent wedding speech should welcome the room, honor your child and warmly include their new spouse.
+These samples help you balance family emotion, gentle humor and a clear toast.

 Parent Wedding Speech and Toast Samples You Can Adapt

-Before writing a parent wedding speech, remember that the room is not expecting a full biography of your child.
-Guests need one real memory, one clear reason you are proud, a warm welcome to the new spouse and a toast that brings everyone back to the couple.
+Before writing a parent wedding speech, remember that guests don’t expect a full biography of your child.
+One real memory, one clear reason you’re proud, a warm welcome to the new spouse and a toast that brings everyone’s focus back to the couple are all you need.

 Father of the Bride Speech